CorruptedAesthetic/Fennel2503/VALIDATOR_MANAGEMENT_INSTRUCTIONS.md

 ---

 ## 4. Wait for Session Rotation
 - After 1–2 session rotations (typically a few blocks), the new validators will be added to the active set.
+You can modify the session rotate times if needed.

 ---